Nonlinear Impulse Response Functions and Local Projections: Abstract

 \section{Abstract}

-The goal of this paper is to extend the method of estimating Impluse Response Functions (IRFs) by means of Local Projection (LP) in a nonlinear dynamic framework.
-We discuss the existence of a nonlinear autoregressive representation for a Markov process, and explain how their Impulse Response Functions are directly linked to the nonlinear Local Projection, as in the case for the linear setting.
-We then present a nonparametric LP estimator, and compare its asymptotic properties to that of IRFs obtained through direct estimation.
-We also explore issues of identification for the nonlinear IRF in the multivariate framework, which remarkably differs in comparison to the Gaussian linear case.
-In particular, we show that identification is conditional on the uniqueness of deconvolution.
-Then, we consider IRF and LP in augmented Markov models. \\
+The goal of this paper is to extend the nonparametric estimation of Impulse Response Functions (IRF) by means of local projections in the nonlinear dynamic framework.
+We discuss the existence of a nonlinear autoregressive representation for Markov processes and explain how their IRFs are directly linked to the Nonlinear Local Projection (NLP), as in the case for the linear setting.
+We present a fully nonparametric LP estimator in the one dimensional nonlinear framework, compare its asymptotic properties to that of IRFs implied by the nonlinear autoregressive model and show that the two approaches are asymptotically equivalent.
+This extends the well-known result in the linear autoregressive model by Plagborg-Moller and Wolf (2017).
+We also consider extensions to the multivariate framework through the lens of semiparametric models, and demonstrate that the indirect approach by the NLP is less accurate than the direct estimation approach of the IRF. \\